zbentley/gdb-inject-perl/README.md

 - `--[no]signals`
 	- Enable or disable the option to send signals to the process at `PID`.
 If `--signals` is enabled, once `inject.pl` has injected code into the process at `PID`, the user will be prompted to send signals to `PID` in order to interrupt any blocking system calls and force `CODE` to be run.
 See ["Signals"](#Signals) for more info.
 Defaults to enabled.
 If [Term::ReadKey](https://metacpan.org/pod/Term::ReadKey) is not installed on your system, disabling signals via `--nosignals` bypasses thie requirement for that module.
 - `--timeout SECONDS`
 	- Number of seconds to wait until `PID` runs `CODE`.
 If the timeout is exceeded (usually because `PID` is in the middle of a blocking system call), `inject.pl` gives up.
-Defaults to 5.
+Defaults to 5 seconds.
 - `--verbose`
 	- Show all GDB output in addition to values captured from the process at `PID`.
 - `--help`